duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that replace all characters A & c from input to Z & e respectively Script that removes all letters c & C from input Script that reverse its input
+Script that display all users & their home directories, sorted by users